RedisLabs/redislabs-docs/content/rc/security/_index.md

 categories: ["RC"]
 aliases: /rc/administration/security
 ---
-Redis Enterprise Cloud provides a number of features to ensure the security of your cloud database deployments.
+Redis Enterprise Cloud provides a number of ways to secure subscription and databases.

 As a Redis Cloud user, there are three systems you need to consider when thinking about security:

 - The [admin console]({{<relref "/rc/security/admin-console-security/_index.md">}})
 - [Your databases]({{<relref "/rc/security/database-security/_index.md">}})